algorithmiaio/dev-center/_pages/administration/configuration/configure-oauth-grafana.md

+---
+categories: admin-panel
+layout: article
-# Configuring OAuth for Grafana
+title: Configure OAuth for Grafana
+---

 The following variables have been added to the installer.
 These variables correlate 1:1 with the options exposed in the official [Generic OAuth authentication](https://grafana.com/docs/grafana/latest/auth/generic-oauth/) Grafana plugin.